 There are many challenges facing youth and their families today, and although efforts are made to help them, most have limited success.
 When youth begin engaging in “risky” behaviors, such as substance use, it can lead to serious problems, not only for the youth involved and their families, but also for their community and society.
 There is good news though.
 There are programs out there that have been proven to decrease risky youth behaviors, enhance positive youth development, and strengthen families.
 And since resources are limited, it only makes sense to use programs that we know work.

 Effectively delivering these evidence-based programs year after year requires a level of human and financial resources that would be difficult for any one agency or organization to sustain.
 This is why, in 2010, the Coudersport School District joined Penn State Extension to form a team of volunteers representing a number of local youth-serving entities to take on this task.
-This group of individuals, known as the PROSPER Team, is led by Cathy Straub, a representative from Penn State Cooperative Extension in Cameron County, and is co-led by Terri Shaffer, guidance counselor from Coudersport Elementary School.
+This group of individuals, known as the PROSPER Team, was led by Cathy Straub (now Mary Freeman), a representative from Penn State Cooperative Extension in Cameron County, and co-led by Terri Shaffer, guidance counselor from Coudersport Elementary School.
 The Potter County PROSPER Team includes representatives from Potter County Human Services, a school nurse, county commissioner, and teachers.

 What the Potter County PROSPER Team does for the community